Jeanne Villepreux-Power: Foray into science

 It was after moving to Sicily that Villepreux-Power took an interest in continuing her education.
 She began to study geology, archeology, and natural history; in particular she made physical observations and experiments on marine and terrestrial animals.
-She wanted to inventory the island's ecosystem and did so during frequent walks around the city.
-She was a self-taught naturalist who explored Sicily, cataloging and commenting on its flora and fauna while gathering examples of minerals, fossils, butterflies, and shells.
-As she travelled, she would document and collect samples which were later compiled and published in Itinerario della Sicilia riguardante tutti i rami di storia naturale e parecchi di antichità che essa contiene and Guida per la Sicilia.
+She created an inventory of the island's ecosystem during frequent walks.
+She was a self-taught naturalist who explored Sicily, cataloguing and commenting on its flora and fauna while gathering examples of minerals, fossils, butterflies and shells.
+She later compiled and published in Itinerario della Sicilia riguardante tutti i rami di storia naturale e parecchi di antichità che essa contiene and Guida per la Sicilia.

 Villepreux-Power then began to make a more intent study of cephalopods and other marine life and was in need of a vessel that would allow her better access to observation over time of the same marine animals.
 While land animals could be observed somewhat easily, marine life was distinctly harder to examine.
 As such, she worked to develop a glass enclosure, ultimately developing three working models to study live marine life in and out of the water.
 The first was the aquarium as we know it today; the second glass surrounded by a case that was submerged in the ocean; the third an anchored cage also to be submerged in the ocean for larger marine life like mollusks.
 It was revolutionary at the time as she was the first to record that some species of octopuses could use tools to pry open their prey's shells.

+A manuscript by Jeanne Villepreux-Power.

 In 1834, a professor, Carmelo Maravigna, wrote in the Giornale Letterario dell’Accademia Gioenia di Catania that Villepreux-Power should be credited with the invention of the aquarium and systematic application of it to the study of marine life.
 She created three types of aquarium: a glass aquarium for her study, a submersible glass one in a cage, and a cage for larger molluscs that would anchor at sea.
 Her first book was published in 1839 describing her experiments, called Observations et expériences physiques sur plusieurs animaux marins et terrestres.